Veterans of America, Palo Alto, Health Care System, USA

 Dr Graham Creasey, MD

 Dr Creasey, formerly the Chief of the Spinal Cord Injury Service at the Veterans of America Palo Alto Health Care System (VAPAHCS), serves now as Staff Physician at VAPAHCS.
 He is also the Paralyzed Veterans of America Professor of Spinal Cord Injury Medicine at Stanford University.
-He attended the University of Edinburgh Medical School in Scotland and completed speciality and sub-speciality training and accreditation in Surgery and Spinal injuries at the Royal College of Surgeons of Edinburgh.
+He attended the University of Edinburgh Medical School in Scotland where he completed speciality and sub-speciality training and accreditation in Surgery and Spinal injuries at the Royal College of Surgeons of Edinburgh.

-Along with his clinical role, he has been actively engaged in research, mainly on the restoration of bladder bowl and sexual function using electrical stimulation.
+Along with his clinical role, he has been actively engaged in research, mainly on the restoration of bladder, bowl and sexual function using electrical stimulation.
 Dr Creasey is also dedicated to training junior physicians and retraining outstanding young physicians in the VA Spinal Cord Injury System of Care.

 Dr Rebecca Lambach

 Dr Rebecca Lambach is a Research Biomechanical Engineer at VA Palo Alto Health Care System.
 She received her PhD in mechanical engineering from The Ohio State University in May 2014.
-In her graduate work, Dr Lambach inverstigated relationships between knee cartilage health and movement patterns.
-She recently joined the musculoskelatal research group at VA Palo Alto to investigate skeletal health in the lower limbs following spinal cord injury, particularly in response to the loading experienced during FES rowing.
+In her graduate work, Dr Lambach investigated relationships between knee cartilage health and movement patterns.
+She recently joined the musculoskeletal research group at VA Palo Alto to investigate skeletal health in the lower limbs following spinal cord injury, particularly in response to the loading experienced during FES rowing.
 Dr Lambach uses motion capture, computational modelling, peripheral quantitative computed tomography and other biomechanical research techniques in her work.

 Her research is motivated by a desire to use engineering principles to understand and improve the health and quality of life of those with movement-related disabilities.